Keysborough - North

 Keysborough - North features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 79.6% of all households, including 38.9% couples with children, 24.6% couples without children, and 14.5% single parent families.
-Non-family households account for the remaining 20.4%, with lone person households at 17.6% and group households comprising 2.8%.
-The median household size is 3.0 people, larger than Greater Melbourne's average of 2.8.
+Family households make up 79.6% of all households, including 38.9% couples with children, 24.6% couples without children, and 14.5% single parent families.
+Non-family households constitute the remaining 20.4%, with lone person households at 17.6% and group households comprising 2.8%.
+The median household size is 3.0 people, which is larger than the Greater Melbourne average of 2.8.

 Frequently Asked Questions - Households